-During a robust community process that involved dozens of stakeholders, three trail alignments were considered.
+Three trail alignments were considered.
 The recommendation includes an interim and long term permanent trail alignment.
 It is recommended that the interim trail improvements be constructed in a timely manner, because permanent trail improvements are dependent upon redevelopment and may be far into the future.
-When permanent alignment improvements are constructed, the trail signage would then direct users to the permanent route rather than the interim route.
-See Exhibit 2 for complete trail maps and alignments.
+IF permanent alignment improvements are constructed, the trail signage would then direct users to the permanent route rather than the interim route.
+See Exhibit 1 for complete trail maps and alignments.